 Having spent over €150 million acquiring some genuinely exceptional players in the summer, including Antonio Candreva, Joao Mario, Miranda, Ever Banega, Marcelo Brozovic and Gabriel Barbosa, expectations were indeed predictably high.
 But the Nerazzurri unfortunately fell well short, enduring a largely forgettable season that was littered with disappointment.

 The writing was on the wall early as the club sacked manager Roberto Mancini two weeks before the season began and entrusted former Ajax manager, Frank de Boer, with the arduous task of recovering the situation.
 Even though the Dutchman masterminded a dogged win over Juventus, he was sacked just 85 days into his tenure.
-He just couldn't get the team moving in the same direction and the lows definitely
+He just couldn't get the team moving in the same direction and the lows definitely outweighed the h

 After an absolutely brilliant title winning season with Chelsea, Antonio Conte's shown his desperation to delve into the transfer market to improve his squad ahead of what looms as a hectic 2017/2018 campaign.